WFSG 2.1

 - WSFG 1.1–2; 2.2

-- Clark, V.A.
+- [CSNS] Clark, V.A.
 A Study of New Safaitic Inscriptions from Jordan.
 Thesis presented for the degree of Doctor of Philosophy, Department of Middle Eastern Studies, University of Melbourne.
 Ann Arbor, MI: University Microfilms International, 1979 [1983].

-- Macdonald, M.C.A.
+- [MST] Macdonald, M.C.A.
 The Seasons and Transhumance in the Safaitic Inscriptions.
 Journal of the Royal Asiatic Society of Great Britain and Ireland 3rd. series, 2, 1992: 1-11.

-- Worrell, W.H.
+- [WFSG] Worrell, W.H.
 Four Safaitic Graffiti.
 American Journal of Semitic Languages and Literatures 58, 1941: 217-218, pl.
 1.

 - Site